-An important word: While our fleet features larger-than-usual riverboat cabins, please keep in mind that these ships are river vessels, not large ocean cruise ships.
+An important word: Cabins aboard the M/S Allegro, though smaller than the cabins onboard the rest of the vessels in our fleet, will be quite comfortable.
+At 120 square feet, each cabin will feature a large picture windows and twin beds that convert into daytime couches.
+Please keep in mind that these ships are river vessels, not large ocean cruise ships.
 Riverboat cabins, in comparison, are relatively small, and ship amenities, in general, are comfortable but not lavish.